View Current

 2. Hazards are being effectively controlled.

-3. The implemented controls are not introducing more uncontrolled hazards.
+3. The implemented controls do not introduce more uncontrolled hazards.

-4. Workers are working in accordance with the risk assessment.
+4. Workers are working following the risk assessment.

-5. Property Services and the WHS Team must conduct regular inspections, audits, and reviews to ensure compliance and make necessary adjustments to the procedures based on findings.
+5. Property Services and the WHS Team must conduct regular inspections, audits, and reviews to ensure compliance and make necessary procedure adjustments based on findings.

 Excavation Works Classed as Construction Projects

-(48) If the value of an excavation works either in isolation or in conjunction with other construction activities is $250,000 or more, then it is classed as a construction project and additional WHS requirements will apply.
+(45) If the value of excavation work in isolation or in conjunction with other construction activities is $250,000 or more, then it is classed as a construction project, and additional WHS requirements will apply.

-(49) There can only be one principal contractor for a construction project, and this will be either SCU when commissioning the project or a person appointed as the principal contractor by SCU.
+(46) There can only be one principal contractor for a construction project, either SCU when commissioning the project or a person appointed as the principal contractor by SCU.
 Principal contractors on construction projects have additional duties that include:

 1. Preparing and reviewing a WHS management plan.